1705 – An English act permits direct export of Irish linen to American colonies.

 1822 – Richard Boyle, civil engineer, is born in Dublin.

-1902 – The Irish Association of Women Graduates and Candidate-Graduates, an organization open to those interested in promoting women’s education, is launched.
+1902 – The Irish Association of Women Graduates and Candidate-Graduates, an organisation open to those interested in promoting women’s education, is launched.

 1921 – British authorities hang six IRA volunteers for crimes of high treason and murder in Mountjoy Gaol.
 There is some strong evidence to suggest at least some of the men were innocent of the crimes they were accused of.

 1921 – The Battle of Brunswick Street.
-An Auxiliary patrol of two lorries and an armoured car, which was on its way to raid St. Andrews Club, 144 Brunswick St., Dublin was attacked on Brunswick Street (now Pearse street) near the corner of Erne St. In the gun battle that followed, three IRA volunteers and two policemen as well as two civilians (one of whom was Alderman Tom Kelly’s brother), were killed.
-A number of IRA volunteers were captured and one of them, Thomas Traynor, was hung on 25 April.
+An Auxiliary patrol of two lorries and an armoured car, which was on its way to raid St. Andrews Club, 144 Brunswick St, Dublin was attacked on Brunswick Street (now Pearse street) near the corner of Erne St. In the gun battle that followed, three IRA volunteers and two policemen as well as two civilians (one of whom was Alderman Tom Kelly’s brother), were killed.
+A number of IRA volunteers were captured and one of them, Thomas Traynor, was hanged on 25 April.

 1923 – Two Republicans are executed for their part in a bank robbery in Mullingar.